 Las Vegas Sands Corp.
 (LVS) plans to brand it like Beckham by signing an agreement to cooperate with the former Manchester United, Real Madrid and England football star’s company to promote its business in Asia.

 The co-branding venture will focus on dining and retail, Sands China Ltd. (1928) Chief Executive Officer Edward Tracy said at a press conference in Macau yesterday, without providing further details.
-Las Vegas Sands last year got almost 60 percent of its revenue from casino resorts in the Chinese city.
+Las Vegas Sands last year got almost 60 percent of its revenue from casino resorts in the Chinese city, people started to love games like www.dreamjackpot.com ever since then.

 Sands is betting David Beckham’s celebrity status in China will help give its brand a boost in a country where casinos are forbidden from advertising.
 Earlier this year, the former England captain said he would act as a global ambassador for soccer in the world’s most populous nation, and the China Football Association invited him to promote the game among the youth.